c Kellar Media Career Academy

 APPLICATIONS OPEN NOW!
 Take a huge step toward starting your career in On Air, Podcasting, Streaming, Audio Production, News/Talk, Sports, Social Media, Sales, Marketing, Promotions and more!

-Upon completion of the institute, students will further their networking opportunities with access the National Radio Talent System's Career Center.
+Upon completion of the academy, students will further their networking opportunities with access the National Radio Talent System's Career Center.
 This is where those in the industry are able to discover and hire NRTS graduates, who very likely, will be tomorrow's industry leaders.

 • Now is the Time to Start Thinking Like a Pro